Dekunlegoke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays the third line of the file iacta
+Display the content of /etc/passwd and /etc/hosts